pbek/QOwnNotes/docs/content/scripting/classes.md

         Q_INVOKABLE void focusNoteTextEdit();
         // Creates a new note subfolder in the current subfolder Q_INVOKABLE bool createNewNoteSubFolder(QString folderName = "");
+        // Inserts html in the current note as markdown
+        // This method also downloads remote images and transforms "data:image"
+        // urls to local images stored in the media directory Q_INVOKABLE void insertHtmlAsMarkdownIntoCurrentNote(QString html);
     };
     ```